Pourquoi on a les cheveux gras ? - La Boutique Brasileira

 1 - Where does sebum come from?

-2 - What is sebum used for?
+2 - What is the purpose of sebum?

 Sebum has several important functions for the health of skin and hair.
 It helps maintain a protective barrier for the skin, which prevents water loss and protects against bacteria and other pathogens.
-Sebum also nourishes the hair, keeping it supple and hydrated -.
+Sebum also nourishes the hair, keeping it supple and hydrated.

 3 - What's the problem with sebum?